dockstore/dockstore/_docs/register-on-dockstore.md

 *Only available in 1.5.0*

 You can also login with your Google Account.
-This is required to use the workflow sharing feature for users coming from Firecloud
+This is required to use the workflow sharing feature for users coming from Firecloud.

 ## Dockstore usernames